Glenn Close: Early life and background

 When she was 22, Close broke away from MRA.
 She once stated that her desire to become an actress allowed her to leave the group, adding, "I have long forgiven my parents for any of this.
 They had their reasons for doing what they did, and I understand them.
 It had terrible effects on their kids, but that's the way it is.
 We all try to survive, right?
 And I think what actually saved me more than anything was my desire to be an actress."
 She attended The College of William & Mary, double majoring in theater and anthropology.
 During her senior year of college, Close became inspired to pursue a career in acting after watching an interview of Katharine Hepburn on The Dick Cavett Show.
 It was in the college's theater department that Close began to train as a serious actor under Howard Scammon, William and Mary's long-time professor of theater.
 During her years at school in Williamsburg, she also starred in the summer-time outdoor drama, The Common Glory, written by Pulitzer Prize author Paul Green.
 She was elected to membership in the honor society of Phi Beta Kappa.
 Through the years, Close has returned to William & Mary to lecture and to visit the theater department.

-Through her appearance on the first episode of the seventh season of Finding Your Roots, she came to find out that she is related to Princess Diana through her seven times great-grandparents, is also distantly related to fellow actor Clint Eastwood, and that some of her ancestors were slaveholders.
+Through her appearance on the first episode of the seventh season of Finding Your Roots, she came to find out that she is related to Diana, Princess of Wales through her seven times great-grandparents, is also distantly related to fellow actor Clint Eastwood, and that some of her ancestors were slaveholders.
 She also has a tangential connection to Marjorie Post who was once married to her grandfather, Edward Bennett Close.